sumersao/playoff-jimmy-butler/README.md

 Project to analyze if playoff Jimmy Butler is a real phenomenon.
 Read blog post for full methodology [here](https://stats100blog.wordpress.com/2023/06/08/is-playoff-jimmy-butler-real/).

 ## Data
-The data folder contains the csvs imported from: https://github.com/Nathanlauga/nba-data-scrapping.
-It also contains the two scraping scripts we wrote to collect data from NBA Reference, as well as a python notebook which cleans up and formats the data.
+The data folder contains the csvs imported from: https://github.com/Nathanlauga/nba-data-scrapping, as well as the two scripts we wrote to collect data from NBA Reference, as well as a python notebook which cleans up and formats the data.

 ## Methods
 1. The `abs_stat_comp_plots.ipynb` and `abs_t_tests.py` files compute all of the absolute stats of Jimmy Butler.